artsgard/retailapplicationreactive/README.md

 # retailapplicationreactive (work in progress)

-This small application collaborates with the retailapplication of this repo.
+This small application collaborates with the retailapplication and the retailapplicationkafka of this repo.

 In order to git-clone, mvn clean install, and mvn spring-boot:run this application one has to de the following: